-Forex trading is an exciting business.
-There is so much hype surrounding it online, but how exactly can the average person get started with trading forex if they learn a few pointers.
+Forex trading is an exciting business surrounded by much online hype, but the average person can get started with trading forex if they learn a few pointers.
 The first thing that you'll need to do is decide on a broker to trade through.
-Choosing this brokerage can be easier after playing with different forex demo accounts by various brokers.
+Choosing this brokerage can be easier after playing with different forex demo accounts.
 Look through a list of forex brokers.
-Once you've decided on a broker, you'll go through a standard sign-up process that is similar to opening a bank account.
+Once you've decided on a broker, you'll go through a standard sign-up process similar to opening a bank account.

 Typical Requirements to Get Started